Capital Gains Tax (CGT) reliefs

 • one of the subsidiaries is not a trading company.

-A ‘holding company’ is a company whose business consists wholly or mainly of the holding of shares.
-It must hold shares of all companies which are its 51% subsidiaries.
+A ‘holding company’ is a company whose business consists wholly, or mainly, of the holding of shares.
+It must hold shares in other companies, all of which are its 51% subsidiaries.

 Qualifying company operated by an individual

-You must have been a director or employee of the qualifying company or companies in a qualifying group.
+You must have been a director or employee of the company (or companies) in a qualifying group.
 You must have:

 • spent no less than 50% of your time in the service of the company (or companies) in a managerial or technical capacity